Exploring Socially Responsible Impact Investing

 When researching investment options, consider investing in companies who share your viewpoints on the ESG factors above, as well as a number of other categories that impact society today and in the future.
 Socially responsible investment options may be available in your 401k plan; check with your employer’s human resources department.
 Many larger plan administrators have SRI options available as well.

-Investment and insurance products and services are offered through INFINEX INVESTMENTS, INC. Member FINRA / SIPC.
+Investment and insurance products and services are offered through Osaic Institutions, Inc., Member FINRA / SIPC.
 Chelsea Groton Financial Services is a trade name of Chelsea Groton Bank.
-Infinex and the Bank are not affiliated.
-Products and services made available through Infinex are not insured by the FDIC or any other agency of the United States and are not deposits or obligations of nor guaranteed or insured by any bank or bank affiliate.
+Osaic Institutions and Chelsea Groton Bank are not affiliated.
+Products and services made available through Osaic Institutions are not insured by the FDIC or any other agency of the United States and are not deposits or obligations of nor guaranteed or insured by any bank or bank affiliate.
 These products are subject to investment risk, including the possible loss of value.